Advertiser Disclosure

 Is the Southwest Premier card a good card?

 It depends on what you’re looking for.
 Frequent Southwest flyers may find value in the rewards and benefits.
-But if you want the best rewards and don’t necessarily need to fly on Southwest, the Chase Sapphire Preferred card is probably better for your situation.
+But if you want the best rewards and don’t necessarily need to fly on Southwest, the Chase Sapphire Preferred card is probably better.

 What is the Southwest Premier card?